INTERVIEW PREPARATION FOR DATA ANALYST ROLE

 Stage 2: Technical Assessment

 The technical round varies by company but generally includes SQL challenges, data interpretation exercises, or a take-home assignment.
 Some companies use platforms like HackerRank or Codility, while others conduct live coding sessions.
 This stage tests your practical data manipulation skills and problem-solving approach under time constraints.
+For Eg.

 Stage 3: Behavioral and Case Study Interviews

 Here, interviewers assess your analytical thinking, communication skills, and business acumen.
 You’ll face scenario-based questions, hypothetical problems, and discussions about past projects.
 This stage evaluates how you approach problems, work with stakeholders, and derive insights from data.
+At this stage you Problem Solving Skills are tested, which will portray your Strong problem-solving ability.
+In addition you would be evaluated for presence of Leadership & Managerial qualities.

 Stage 4: Final Round and Team Fit